4 French religious cards - First communion cards from...

 Le Gaulois is a daily French literary and political newspaper founded on July 5, 1868.
 It became the property of press boss Arthur Meyer and was published until 1929 before being merged with the Figaro.
 Due to it large size, this magazine will be sent folded in half.

-Vintage Belgian postcard with young girl with her hands joined in prayer from 1910.
-Postcard sent in 1911.
+Vintage Belgian "Bonne fête" postcard with young girl with a bouquet of flowers from 1910.

-Vintage French postcard with a bouquet of roses from 1930s.
+Vintage French postcard with a young woman squire from 1904.

 French postcard representing representing two children holding hands with the inscription "Bonne fête" from 1910s.
 Postcard sent in 1912.